France wants to be gateway for Pakistan to Europe: French ambassador

 The two countries were also cooperating in the field of Culture and Pakistan would hold an exhibition in France in August next year where it would display pieces of archeology, said Dr. Mukhtar.

-The reception besides others was attended by diplomats from different countries and representatives of the French universities
+The reception besides others was attended by diplomats from

 visiting Pakistan to explore new avenues of cooperation in the field of higher education between the two countries.